 During my busy season helping families meet Virginia's annual evidence of progress requirement for homeschoolers, I enjoy seeing all the resources parents use to help their children learn.
 This year, one of the resources a child was most excited about was DIY.org.

-At DIY.org, children can choose to complete challenges for different “Skills,” earning both virtual and real embroidered patches (purchasing the patches is optional and is the only cost involved in the program), and developing a portfolio of videos and photos showing when challenges are accomplished.
+At DIY.org, children can choose to complete challenges for different "Skills," earning both virtual and real embroidered patches, and developing a portfolio of videos and photos showing when challenges are accomplished.

 Using her mom's iPhone, Becky showed me pictures of her garden and other challenges she had completed along the way to earning her Gardener patch.
 Most amazingly, she had video of her compost pile, and the narration of the video was Becky herself, explaining the value of compost, how to develop a compost pile, how composting works, and how she will use it on her garden.